-With a computer science degree from the University of Melbourne, and experience in undertaking software development work for the University, Ka-Chi possesses the rare ability to traverse commercial, legal and technical issues with ease and to provide advice that is commercial and practical.
+With a computer science degree from the University of Melbourne, and experience in undertaking software development work for the University, Ka-Chi has the ability to traverse commercial, legal and technical issues with ease and to provide advice that is commercial and practical.

-• FleetPartners: Acted for FleetPartners in relation to procurement and supply of a vehicle telematics solution for a large government client.
-This project involves negotiation and advice on both the supplier and customer fronts, and advice on telecommunications, privacy and surveillance issues in relation to the use and deployment of vehicle telematics solution.
+- FleetPartners: Acted for FleetPartners in relation to procurement and supply of a vehicle telematics solution for a large government client.
+This project involved negotiation and advice on both the supplier and customer fronts, and advice on telecommunications, privacy and surveillance issues in relation to the use and deployment of vehicle telematics solution.

 January 07, 2020

 December 18, 2019